fionanealon/iris-data-set-project/README.md

 ```
 The above lines the call the print function with an argument of sumfirstcol, sumsecondcol, sumthirdcol and sumfourthcol and prints the values to the command prompt at the terminal.
 A string has been added to the funtion to provide an explanations of each of the  sumfirstcol, sumsecondcol, sumthirdcol and sumfourthcol values.

+**5 & 6.
+Write a summary of your investigations and include graphics and code as you deem necessary.

+##### Histograms

+ Summary of python files uploaded to project repository to output a histogram
+1. sepallengthhist.py  - A python file to output a histogram of sepal length
+2. sepalwidthhist.py  - A python script to output a histogram of sepal width
+3. petallengthhist.py   - A python script to output a histogram of petal length
+4. petalwidthhist.py  - A python script to output a histogram of petal width

+**1. sepallengthhist.py  - A python file to output a histogram of sepal length**

 ![A picture of hist](sepallengthhist.png)